MicrosoftDocs/EMDocs/EMDocs/Solutions/ata-attack-simulation-playbook.md

 ## Configuring your lab environment

 We recommend following these instructions closely, including the experiments at the end.
-There is some setting up to do, specifically 4 computers, 3 users and some research software to grab off the Internet.
+There is some setting up to do, specifically four computers, three users and some research software to grab off the Internet.

 Visit [Advanced Threat Analytics Evaluations](http://aka.ms/ataeval), for more guidance on how to install ATA and obtain a 90 days evaluation copy.